Oral Acne Medication: What You Should Know

 Topical Antibiotics:

 Topical antibiotics are a common treatment for acne.
-Topical Antibiotics works by killing the bacteria that contribute to the formation of acne.
+Topical Antibiotics work by killing the bacteria that contribute to the formation of acne.
 Some examples of topical antibiotics include Clindamycin, Erythromycin, and Azithromycin.
 These medications can be used alone or in combination with other topical treatments such as benzoyl peroxide.

 Topical Retinoids:

-Retinoids, topical medication that are mainly derived from vitamin A. Topical retinoid work by unclogging pores and preventing the formation of new acne.
+Retinoids, topical medication that are mainly derived from vitamin A. Topical retinoids work by unclogging pores and preventing the formation of new acne.
 They can also help reduce inflammation and improve the appearance of acne scars.
 Some examples of topical retinoids include Tretinoin, Adapalene, and Tazarotene.

 Benzoyl Peroxide: